yathit/yathit-inboxcrm-help/_posts/2000-02-06-calendar-sync.md

 ![calendar-grant-permission](https://yathit-assets.storage.googleapis.com/screenshot/calendar-grant-permission.png)

-Click Grant link, to open popup window that allow you to give YathitInboxCRM access to your calendar.
+Click Grant link, to open popup window that allow you to give Yathit access to your calendar.
 Scroll down and click Accept.

 ## Sync Direction Setting